Achievable logoAchievable logo

 Fertility and mortality rates (e.g., total, crude, age-specific)

 • Fertility rate measures the number of children born, while fecundity refers to the potential number of children a woman could have.
-Sociologists track fertility using the crude birth rate, which counts live births per 1,000 people per year.
+Sociologists often track fertility using the crude birth rate, which counts live births per 1,000 people per year.

 The United Nations Population Fund (UNPF) classifies countries based on fertility rates: